-We initiated this risk analysis because Korea requested market access for greenhouse-grown fresh oriental melon and rockmelon fruit.
+We initiated this risk analysis because Korea requested market access for greenhouse-grown fresh oriental melon (Cucumis melo var. makuwa) and rockmelon (Cucumis melo var. cantalupo) fruit.
 Learn more about why we carry out risk analyses and our international obligations.

-We are conducting this assessment as a risk analysis for the purposes of Section 174 of the Biosecurity Act 2015.
-This is because we have completed a preliminary assessment of the pests of potential biosecurity concern associated with oriental melon and rockmelon fruit from Korea and have found that:
+We conducted this risk analysis as a review of biosecurity import requirements.
+This is because we conducted an assessment of the potential quarantine pests associated with greenhouse-grown fresh oriental melon and rockmelon fruit from Korea and have found that:

 - the pests of concern are the same, or of the same pest groups, as those pests that have been assessed previously for other horticultural goods

 - there are appropriate risk management measures already established for these pests or pest groups.

 We released the final report on 20 February 2023.